-- He / She secures not less than 75% overall attendance arrived at by taking into account the total number of periods in all subjects put together offered by the institution for the semester under consideration. - (Candidates who secure overall attendance greater than 60% and less than 75% have to pay acondonation fee as prescribed by University along with a medical certificate obtained from a medical officer not below therankofAssistantDirector) - ii) He / She earns a progress certificate from the Head of the institution for having satisfactorily completed the course of study in all the subjects pertaining to that semester - iii) His / Her conduct is found to be satisfactory as certified by the Head of the institution.
+- i) He / She secures not less than 75% overall attendance arrived at by taking into account the total number of periods in all subjects put together offered by the institution for the semester under consideration. - (Candidates who secure overall attendance greater than 60% and less than 75% have to pay a condonation fee as prescribed by University along with a medical certificate obtained from a medical officer not below the rank of Asst.
+Director) - ii) He / She earns a progress certificate from the Head of the institution for having satisfactorily completed the course of study in all the subjects pertaining to that semester - iii) His / Her conduct is found to be satisfactory as certified by the Head of the institution.